fmi/java-course/homeworks/01-mini-outlook/README.md

     /**
      * Creates a new Rule for the current mail client.
+     * A Rule is defined via a string called Rule Definition.
+Each Rule Definition contains one or more Rule Conditions.
+     *
-     * The following definition is the valid format for rules:
+     * The following Rule Definition is the valid format for rules:
      * subject-includes: <list-of-keywords>
      * subject-or-body-includes: <list-of-keywords>
      * recipients-includes: <list-of-recipient-emails>